-Tim Chartier is an Associate Professor of Mathematics at Davidson College.
+Tim Chartier is an Associate Professor in the Department of Mathematics and Computer Science at Davidson College.
+In 2014, he was named the inaugural Mathematical Association of America’s Math Ambassador.
 He is a recipient of a national teaching award from the Mathematical Association of America.
 Published by Princeton University Press, Tim coauthored Numerical Methods: Design, Analysis, and Computer Implementation of Algorithms with Anne Greenbaum.
 As a researcher, Tim has worked with both Lawrence Livermore and Los Alamos National Laboratories on the development and analysis of computational methods targeted to increase efficiency and robustness of numerical simulation on the lab’s supercomputers, which are among the fastest in the world.
 Tim’s research with and beyond the labs was recognized with an Alfred P. Sloan Research Fellowship.

 As an artist, Tim has trained at Le Centre du Silence mime school and Dell’Arte School of International Physical Theater.
 He also studied in master classes with Marcel Marceau.
 Tim has taught and performed mime throughout the United States and in national and international settings.